-- Lower abdominal discomfort
+- Lower belly discomfort

-Symptoms of chronic epididymitis may start more gradually.
+Symptoms of chronic epididymitis may start gradually.

-Treatment is important to prevent permanent damage.
-The specific treatment will depend on the cause.
+The goal is to prevent damage to the testicle.
+The type of treatment depends on the cause.
 Options include:

-Medication such as:
+- Medicines, such as:

-If an STD is diagnosed, sexual partner(s) will need to be notified and treated.
+If an STI is diagnosed, sexual partner(s) will need to be told and treated.

-Surgery may be needed for severe chronic epididymitis.
+Hospital care may be needed for severe symptoms or infection.
+Surgery may be needed for severe, chronic epididymitis.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.